MethodsOfMachineLearning/probabilistic_line_search/README.md

 The line search algorithm "communicates" with the objective function exclusively via these three methods.

 Other than ``func``, ``ProbLSOptimizer`` has no required arguments, most notably, no learning rate!
 The remaining arguments are design parameters of the line search algorithm.
+See the docstring of ``ProbLSOptimizer`` a description of these parameters.

 ``opt_ls`` has two methods that are of interest for the end-user.
 - ``opt_ls.prepare(*pass_to_func_args)`` has to be called once to initialize the line search.
 - ``opt_ls.proceed(*pass_to_func_args)`` proceeds one step in the line search (i.e. one function evaluation).
 We call this method for however many steps we want to train the model.
-This is where the actual line search happens, so check its code (and that of the subroutines it calls) to get an idea of what is going on!
+This is where the actual line search happens, so check out its code (and that of the subroutines it calls) to get an idea of what is going on!

 The Gaussian process functionality needed in the line search is outsourced to ``probls.gaussian_process``.
 It implements one-dimensional Gaussian process regression with an integrated Wiener process kernel that uses observations of both the function value and the derivative.
-For details, see the documentation of the ``probls.gaussian_process.ProbLSGaussianProcess`` class.
+For details, see the docstring of the ``ProbLSGaussianProcess`` class.

 ### TensorFlow Interface